andrewgilmartin/mws_signup/readme.md

 ![Example Signup](example-1.png)

 The requirements for the application were changing as I built it.
 It was also unlikely that anyone other than me would be the "administrator" of it.
 Instead of creating a weak administrative interface I choose to create a language for desribing events and wrote an interpreter to translate that description into the actionable interface.
-Updating the langangue and interpreter was far faster than would have been the case with an administrative interface.
+Updating the langangue and interpreter was far faster than would have been the case with updating an administrative interface.
 The small event above is described

 	event "MWS Cafeteria Planning"